kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here/what-is-html-css-and-js.md

-# What is html css and js?
+# What are HTML, CSS, and JS?

 ![Untitled](./what-is-html-css-and-js/untitled.png)